AdrianAJ76Dev/VBA_Word_CBUtilities/README.md

 This repository exists too, so that I am able to open and manipulate the file here at home and pull it apart so I can put it back together at work.

-NOTE: I would love to retire this code in favor of a Salesforce/ASP.NET Web API solution which I am working on.